 At three she also didn’t require any baby gear.
 We stopped bringing a stroller, but would rent one at places with lots of walking, like Disney World.
 She can stay up late or wake-up early without it causing crankiness that lasts for days.
 She was able to take an active role in planning activities, and then gets to look forward to certain parts of the trip (like breakfast with the Disney princesses)!

 At three I took a big trip alone with her to Hawaii for the week.
 I was a bit nervous going into such a big trip alone with a three year old, but we really solidified our “travel buddies” status on that trip.
 We both knew we had to work together, and in the end we had an amazing week a long way away from home.
 The time change, long flights, and more might have caused minor blips, but the fun way outweighed any problems on the trip.
-She recently begged to go back to Hawaii this coming summer, and so we are.
+She recently begged to go back to Hawaii the following years, and we did!

 Just like when she was two, trips where she can play with our kids are really special.
 We started to plan some trips to overlap with other families we knew, so that the kids could be together.
 We also continued to travel to see cousins, who at this point she actually knew and remembered.
 She even had her first weekend where we flew her to her out-of-state grandparents to stay there while we took a weekend trip.
 She got a little homesick I think by the last day when the cousins went home, but did great overall.
 She had grown up with a pattern of having fun with grandparents for a few days while mom and dad were away, and trusted that we would always return (and usually with a toy).